EU Emissions Trading System (EU ETS)

 The European Emission Trading System (ETS) has emerged as the backbone of the EU Climate Action and, especially in the last two years, as a crucial driver of decarbonization.
 The cap-and-trade system puts a price on carbon while ensuring GHG emissions decline through its cap.
 Market participants can trade emission allowances to compensate for the CO2 they emit.
 The EU ETS aims to facilitate cost-efficient decarbonization.

-The EU ETS is the first and most developed, carbon market across the world and covers about 40% of all EU emissions.
+The EU ETS is the first and most developed carbon market across the world and covers more than 40% of all EU emissions.
 Over its first three phases, between 2005 and 2020, many reforms have been implemented to increase its effectiveness and market functioning.
 Since 2018, reforms for phase IV have been implemented and the ETS revision is also a large component of the Fit For 55 package, proposed by the Commission in July 2021.
+A revised EU ETS Directive was adopted in 2023, for the period running until 2030.

 Since ERCST’s inception, the EU ETS policy file has been central to ERCST’s efforts to facilitate cooperation between policymakers and other stakeholders in articulating cost-effective climate policy.
 Throughout the years, ERCST has organised numerous roundtables, circulated a wide range of publications and in the process, took a place among global thought leaders on the subject.

-ERCST’s work on the EU ETS can be subdivided into two different strands:
+ERCST’s work on the EU ETS can be subdivided into three different strands:

 1. State of the EU ETS